Southwest offering employees free flights as incentives for holiday work - NewsBreak

 Meanwhile, flights have picked up from a pandemic lull, ahead of what is expected to be a busy holiday season.
 Transportation company AAA expects 53.4 million people to travel during Thanksgiving, a 13 percent bump from last year.

 American Airlines, which also experienced flight cancellations in the fall, has responded by offering its employees pay bonuses for working during the holidays.
 Mechanics and ramp workers at American can earn $1,000 bonuses, while flight attendants can receive triple that by making trips between Nov.
 23 and Nov.
 29 and Dec.
 22 and Jan.
-2.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+2 .

 Comments / 0